Seattle Washington Temple

 The Seattle Washington Temple (formerly the Seattle Temple) is the 21st constructed and 19th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Located in the city of Bellevue, east of Seattle, it was the first to be built in the state of Washington.
 The temple has a modern single-spire design.
+The intent to build the temple was announced on November 15, 1975.

 Due to its proximity to the Bellevue Airfield, the proposed height of the spire was reduced, and a red strobe warning light was installed at the base of the angel Moroni statue.
 The airfield closed in 1983, and the light was shut off.

 History

-The intention to construct the Seattle Temple was announced on November 15, 1975, and it was dedicated five years later on November 17, 1980, by church president Spencer W. Kimball.
-The temple was built on 23.5 acre, has four ordinance rooms and 12 sealing rooms, and has a total floor area of 110000 sqft.
+The intent to construct the temple was announced on November 15, 1975, and it was dedicated five years later on November 17, 1980, by church president Spencer W. Kimball.
+The temple was built on 23.5 acre, has four ordinance rooms and 12 sealing rooms, and a total floor area of 110000 sqft.

+A groundbreaking ceremony, marking the commencement of construction, took place on May 27, 1978, The ceremony was presided over by Marion G. Romney and attended by approximately 1,200 church members.

+To support the temple's construction, church members from across the temple district, including Alaska, British Columbia, Washington, Oregon, and Idaho, raised funds.
+They donated over $3.2 million to aid in the building of the temple.

-In 2020, the Seattle Washington Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's other temples, the Seattle Washington Temple was closed for a time in response to the coronavirus pandemic.

+Design and architecture

+The building has a modern design style, coupled with a traditional Latter-day Saint temple design.
+The architectural work was designed by Emil B. Fetzer.
+The temple's architecture reflects both the cultural heritage of the Seattle region and the spiritual significance to the church.

+Site

+The temple sits on an 18.5-acre plot, and the landscaping around the temple features a recreation of Dennis Smith’s statue “In the Family Circle.”
+These elements are designed to provide a tranquil setting to enhance the sacred atmosphere of the site.

+Exterior

+The structure stands five stories tall, constructed with reinforced concrete faced with white aggregate and cast stone.
+The exterior is characterized by a single spire topped with a statue of the angel Moroni, elements which were each chosen for their symbolic significance and alignment with temple traditions.
+The design incorporates elements that are reflective of both the local culture and the broader church symbolism.